phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 });
 ```

-# Theme persistence across reloads
+# Theme persistence

-To make theme persist, we'll use
+To make the theme persist, we'll use
 [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 Every time the theme changes, we save it to `localStorage`.
 When the page